-Uses and activities shall be subject to the policies and regulations for that specific uses or activity.
-When there are no regulations for a specific use or activity, the proposed use shall assure no net loss of shoreline ecological functions and shall require a shoreline Conditional Use Permit.
+Uses and activities shall be subject to the policies and regulations for those specific uses or activities.
+When there are no regulations for a specific use or activity, the proposed use shall assure no net loss of shoreline ecological functions and shall require a Shoreline CUP.